morrisalp/morrisalp.github.io/_pages/teaching.md

 * Keras and TensorFlow
 * Natural language processing and computer vision

-I also serve as their advisor as they work on their final data science projects, including writing online articles describing their work.
+I also served as the students' advisor as they work on their final data science projects, including writing online articles describing their work.
 Projects that my students have produced include:

 * 2023
   * [Identity detection for automated Irish dancing photo curation](https://medium.com/@annalelchuk/automatic-photos-sorting-8b232f1f745a) – Anna Lelchuk, Nissim Cohen, Shai Rosenfeld